 Replay macro with the speed set by the speed slider.

-Call this document.
+Show this document.

-The version, copyright and license message...
+Show the version, copyright and license message...

 Emu48 has an integrated DDE server to transmit data from and to the HP stack.
 Because only the HP48 and HP49 have a stack, all DDE transfers are ignored on the other calculators.
 You have the same restrictions like with the commands "Load object..." and "Save Object...", that a running program may corrupt memory.
 In difference you can choose the stack level for the transfer in the DDE item field.
 Take care to transmit data only after the acknowledge of the last DDE transaction.